What to Pack for Antarctica and the Arctic

 Men's | Women's

-...and socks - Make sure you get some good warm long socks to go with them too.
-Thin cotton inner socks and thicker wool outer.
+...and socks - Make sure you get some good warm long socks to go with them too. merino wool is the gold standard for warmth and comfort.

 Men and Women's